DanielHearn/streamist/README.md

 ## Dependencies
 - vue draggable to handle model updating on list reorder with drag and drop.
 - screenfull.js for quick and clean access to browser fullscreen api.
+- moment for readable relative date for stream history

 ## Gulp tasks
 - Watch: Use browsersync to reload files and compiles pug and scss.